janwilmans/guidelines/README.md

 The guidelines are well, guidelines.
 This means nothing is set in stone.

 To express this in the words of [Kate Gregory ](https://www.youtube.com/watch?v=MBRoCdtZOYg): "I kinda like having a fence, because it keeps me from falling into the river accidentally.
 It doesn't stop you from going in, if you want to go into the river, go into the river.".
-I think this is a good way to think about these guidelines, use them as a default and if you go beyond them, treat carefully.
+I think this is a good way to think about these guidelines as well, use them as a default and if you go beyond them, tread carefully.

 This does not mean you can "not think" and blindly follow the guidelines, it means, you think about the code, apply the defaults and if that looks like it is good enough, then do not make it more complicated, because following the guidelines will make for the 'least surprising code'.